-Turkey targets Kurds: The short, medium and long story
+Turkey targets Kurds: The 100, 300 and 700-word story

 The YPG denies any direct military or political links with the PKK.

-The US also rejects Turkey's portrayal of the militia, which has proven to be a key ally in the battle against the jihadist group Islamic State.
+The US also rejects Turkey's portrayal of the militia, a key ally in the battle against Islamic State.

 The YPG is part of an alliance with a number of ethnic Arab militias called the Syrian Democratic Forces (SDF).
 With the help of US air strikes, its fighters have captured tens of thousands of square kilometres from IS.